Sales & Use Tax for Remote Sellers: South Dakota v. Wayfair

 Remote sellers must register directly with the SCDOR, either online using MyDORWAY, our secure tax portal, or by submitting a paper application.

-Register online - MyDORWAY: Beginning September 28, 2018, remote sellers can apply for a retail license online using MyDORWAY.
+Register online - MyDORWAY: Apply for a retail license online using MyDORWAY.
 You can also file and pay Sales & Use Tax using

 Apply by paper: Remote sellers can also register for a retail license by paper using the SCDOR Remote Seller Sales and Use Tax Registration (SCDOR-111 RS).

 FAQs are updated as additional clarification becomes available.